๐ Breaking News: This article covers the latest developments. Stay informed with comprehensive coverage.

-QAMISHLI, syria/" class="auto-internal-link">syria (North Press) – A British man who traveled to Syria to fight for an armed group linked to al-Qaeda was sentenced to nine years in prison following an investigation by the Metropolitan Police’s Counter Terrorism Command, syrian-authorities-arrest-suspect-in-tadamon-massacre/" class="smart-internal-link" title="📰 Syrian authorities arrest suspect in Tadamon massacre">authorities stated on Oct.
+QAMISHLI, syria/" class="auto-internal-link">syria (North Press) โ A British man who traveled to Syria to fight for an armed group linked to al-Qaeda was sentenced to nine years in prison following an investigation by the Metropolitan Policeโs Counter Terrorism Command, syrian-authorities-announce-seizure-of-anti-aircraft-missiles-in-deir-ez-zor/" class="smart-internal-link" title="๐ฐ Syrian authorities announce seizure of anti-aircraft missiles in Deir ez-Zor">authorities stated on Oct.
 24. as per the Met Police, Isa Giga, 32, from Hounslow, west London, was arrested at Heathrow Airport on May 23, 2024, after returning from turkey.
 Investigators established that he had traveled to Syria in 2015 to join Jaysh al-Fath, a coalition of Islamist armed factions that included the al-Qaeda affiliate Jabhat al-Nusra.

 Giga was convicted on July 18 of engaging in conduct in preparation for terrorist acts, contrary to Section 5 of the UK Terrorism Act 2006, after a two-week trial at the Old Bailey court in London.
 The investigation disclosed that Giga flew from Heathrow to Istanbul on Sep.
 7, 2015, then persisted to Adana, southern Turkey, before crossing the border into Syria.